 "Alexa, start Kids Court."

 Have a sibling or family argument you need to settle right now?
-The Kids Court Alexa skill takes the kids to court, where they can duke it out within the structure of the U.S. judicial system in a manner that’s surprisingly fair.
+The Kids Court Alexa skill takes the kids to court, where they can duke it out within the structure of the U.S. judicial system in a surprisingly fair manner.

 "Alexa, ask Silly Things to tell me to do something silly."

-If you kid won’t listen to you, maybe they’ll listen to Alexa?
-This Alexa skill certainly worth the entertainment value alone.
+If your kid won't listen to you, maybe they'll listen to Alexa?
+This Alexa skill is certainly worth the entertainment value alone.